 When I think about digital publications and what it takes to create them, I often steer the conversation towards television advertising.
 Back in the day when television was becoming popular, the first paid TV ad ran on July 1st of 1941.
 It was given to Bulova watch as an added value to a very lucrative radio advertising contract.
 It was a graphic with a simple reading.
 A reading just like you would do on the radio.

 Radio style advertising remained on television briefly in those early years but soon advertisers started to use the medium as it would make the most sense and play to the strengths of the television.

 Print Is Not Dying

 Don’t get me wrong, I’m not one of the print is dying digital guys.
-I believe in a peaceful coexistence of print and digital.
+I believe in the peaceful coexistence of print and digital.
 I also take it a step further and say that as magazine publishers you should be using both.
-Each medium is important in getting your content and messaging out to readers, because as we know more and more readers are deciding how they want to read content and this helps you reach more people.
+Each medium is important in getting your content and messaging out to readers because as we know more and more readers are deciding how they want to read content and this helps you reach more people.
 After Nxtbook’s 13+ years in the space, the biggest reason for reading digital publications still remains to be “environmentally friendly”.
 Those readers are strong advocates for digital.

 As a person in the digital space, I wish it was more noble and normal to want to be in digital because it plays to the strengths of the internet and the electronic firepower that we all have at our disposal in computers, tablets, and phones.
-But unfortunately many advertisers and publishers don’t take the necessary steps to make the digital product different and more supportive of a magazine’s long-term strategies.
+But unfortunately, many advertisers and publishers don’t take the necessary steps to make the digital product different and more supportive of a magazine’s long-term strategies.
 Too often publishers are just making a replica version of a print magazine and saying that it’s ok just that way.

 There is a reason you don’t see radio ads on TV anymore.